Colonel-Sandvich/trpc-vue-query/README.md

 A simple package to bridge the gap between [TRPC](https://trpc.io/) and [TanStack Query for Vue](https://tanstack.com/query/v5/docs/vue/overview) much like how TRPC has their own in-house [React Query Integration](https://trpc.io/docs/client/react)

+## Install

+`pnpm i @colonel-sandvich/trpc-vue-query`

+And then refer to the `vue-minimal` example to see how to set up the client

 ## Quickstart for testing `examples/vue-minimal`

 `pnpm i` Anywhere